narengan/cis/glb.md

   * Creates higher availability through redundancy
   * Maximizes traffic throughput

 The GLB routes traffic to the pool with the highest priority distributing the load among its origin servers.
-See the _Pool_ section below on how traffic is distributed within a pool.
+See the following _Pool_ section for how traffic is distributed within a pool.
 If the primary pool becomes unavailable, traffic is routed automatically to the next pool in the list based on priority.

 If pools are set up for specific regions, traffic from those regions is sent to the pools for the specified region first.
 Only if all pools for a given region are down will traffic fall back to the default pools.
 In this case the fallback pool is the pool with the lowest priority.